By Mark Ambrogi

 His Carmel High School girls tennis team sent him out in style, capturing its third consecutive state title on June 6 at North Central, finishing unbeaten.

-“You couldn’t write it any better,” he said of his final season.
+“You can write it any better,” he said of his final season.
 “No Carmel girls team has ever won three in a row so we made history, too.”

 Bostic, 42, also captured five state boys team titles to give him a combined total of eight.
 Bostic had coached the boys since 2000 and girls since 2012.